PareshGupta/acts_as_token/README.md

 ## Contribution

-  1) Fork it
+  1) Fork it.

-  2) Create your feature branch (git checkout -b my-new-feature)
+  2) Create your feature branch (git checkout -b my-new-feature).

-  3) Commit your changes (git commit -am 'Add some feature')
+  3) Commit your changes (git commit -am 'Add some feature').

-  4) Push to the branch (git push origin my-new-feature)
+  4) Push to the branch (git push origin my-new-feature).

-  5) Create new Pull Request
+  5) Create new Pull Request.